aeronauticafan4242/aeronauticauilib/README.md

 > A sleek, modern Roblox UI library with an **animated neon glow**, **RGB gradients**, a built‑in **config system**, and **multi‑select dropdowns**.
 > Built on top of the Mercury UI framework and heavily enhanced.
-Initially was made for my own script(since mercury ui lib wasn't cappable of what I've wanted) but decided to release for everyone

 <p align="center">
   <img alt="lua" src="https://img.shields.io/badge/Language-Luau-000?style=flat-square&logo=lua">